Massive photon and fermion mixing as manifestations of an extra discrete dimension in bilayer systems: Dirac operator and discrete dimensions in bilayer systems

 Bilayer systems are common in both particle and condensed matter physics.
-From the traditional geometric point of view the space-time in those systems can be perceived as a direct product of a space-time manifold and a set of two discrete points.
-Based on a more advanced geometric concept, one can consider this discrete set as a new dimension on an equal footing and in parallelism with the traditional continuous ones.
-The idea of using a discrete extra dimension (DED) to describe the bilayer Quantum Hall systems has been proposed long time ago \cite{Viet1996c}.
-In this formulation, the Chern-Simon term governing the dynamics of these systems is naturally extended to include a complex scalar field representing the tunneling of electrons between the two layers.
+From the traditional geometric point of view, the space-time in those systems can be perceived just as a direct product of a space-time manifold and a set of two discrete points, which does not change the number of dimensions.
+However, based on a more advanced geometric concept, one can consider this discrete set as a new dimension on an equal footing and in parallelism with the traditional continuous ones when the Dirac operator is extended with discrete derivatives \cite{Viet1994,Viet1996a,Viet1996b,Viet2003,VDHW2017,Alis2001}.

-From the physical point of view, the real 2+1-dimensional systems are not perfect ones.
-The 3+1-dimensional effects must be included gradually and manually to explain the observations.
-In bilayer systems these effects are more important.
-By introducing an extra dimension one takes the interlayer interaction into account.
-Thus this geometric formulation provides an elegant framework to derive the more complete physical dynamics of a given bilayer system.

-Similarly, in particle physics, Connes and Lott \cite{CoLo1989} have proposed that the space-time has a two-sheeted structure, where the chiral quark-leptons exist on separated copies of the $3+1$-dimensional space-time.
-In this model, the Higgs field arises naturally as a Kaluza-Klein partner of the gauge fields.
-The left-handed chiral quark-leptons are also Kaluza-Klein partners of the right-handed ones.
-The Randall-Sundrum model \cite{RaSu1999, RaSu1999a} has postulated two specific warped membranes, where the elementary particle are localized, giving an elegant solution to the naturalness problem.
-The world in this model can also be considered as another type of bilayer system embedded in a five dimensional space-time.

-The traditional notions of the Riemannian geometry of space-time can also be extended to build the discretized Kaluza-Klein theory (DKKT) \cite{Viet1994, Viet1996a, Viet1996b} where the extra dimension is just a discrete set of points.
-In this theory the notion of discrete dimension has been introduced intuitively without resorting to the sophisticated abstract mathematical concepts.
-Actually, in its depth the geometry of the manifold extended by discrete extra dimensions is based on the mathematically rigorous notion of noncommutative geometry (NCG) {\it \`a la Connes} \cite{Connes1994}, which is a natural generalization of the ordinary geometry where the commutative algebra of functions $C^\infty({\cal M})$ is replaced by a more general algebra.
-More recently DED has also been used by other authors in different contexts \cite{ASM2004, Deffayet2004, Deffayet2005, Alis2001}.

-In this paper, we aim to find the interactions between Kaluza-Klein partners of photon and fermion, which arise as consequences of the discrete extra dimension in a bilayer system.
-In order to do so, we will follow the geometric approach to generalize the following simple Lagrangian of a fermion $\psi(x)$ interacting with the electromagnetic vector field $A_\mu(x)$